khtan/ExpressionEvaluator/README.md

 >
 > Is that your intent?

+Answer:

 The intent is that you not copy a readily available solution from the Internet.
 We want to see an approach that you design and implement.
 It is okay for you to use available language libraries to help you out.
-For example, if the language you use has libraryÂ classes/functions for breaking a string into tokens, you can use the library and not write a tokenizer from scratch.
+For example, if the language you use has library classes/functions for breaking a string into tokens, you can use the library and not write a tokenizer from scratch.

 ## 3. Additional assumptions
 1) Numbers are base10